mind-gravity/Celer-iOS-SDK/README.md

 ## API Overview

-### To run this sample app, you should choose OffchainPaymentSample target.

 ### Start the app and connect to Celer
 In this step, Celer does the following things for you:
 * Prepare ETH account